Jaygit1729/Yahoo-Finance-Stock-Scraper-Data-Cleaning/README.md

 This project involves scraping the most active stocks from Yahoo Finance, followed by data ingestion and cleaning to ensure structured and meaningful stock data.

 Yahoo Finance is a widely used financial platform that provides real-time stock data, financial news, and market trends.
-In this project, we automate the extraction of most active stocks, process the data, and clean it for further analysis.
+In this project, I have automated the extraction of most active stocks, process the data, and clean it for further analysis.

+**Skills Demonstrated in This Project :**

+Web Scraping: Extracting stock data from Yahoo Finance using Selenium.

+Python Automation: Automating browser interactions and data extraction.

+Data Ingestion: Reading, storing, and managing extracted data efficiently.

+Data Cleaning & Transformation: Handling missing values, converting data types, and formatting stock-related data.

+Pandas & NumPy: Data manipulation, numerical operations, and dataframe transformations.

+Error Handling & Logging: Implementing exception handling and logging mechanisms for debugging.

+File Handling & CSV Exporting: Saving structured data for further analysis.

+Project Structuring: Organizing the project into modular Python scripts for better maintainability.

 🔄 Project Workflow :